William Morton (judge)

-Lieutenant Colonel Sir William Morton KS (1605 – 23 September 1672) was an English judge and politician who sat in the House of Commons in 1640 and from 1663 to 1665.
+Lieutenant Colonel Sir William Morton (1605 – 23 September 1672) was an English judge and politician who sat in the House of Commons in 1640 and from 1663 to 1665.

 He fought on the Royalist side in the English Civil War.

 Life

 Morton was born in Newcastle, Northumberland, the son of James Morton of Clifton-on-Severn, Worcestershire and his wife Jane Cookes.
 He was admitted at Sidney Sussex College, Cambridge on 30 June 1618 and matriculated at Trinity College, Oxford in October 1621 aged 15.
 He was awarded BA from Cambridge in 1622.
 He was admitted at Inner Temple on 22 October 1622.
 He received MA in 1625 and was called to the bar on 28 November 1630, beginning his career as a barrister.

 Morton married Anne Smyth daughter of John Smyth of Kidlington, Oxfordshire.